tembo-io/website/blog/2023-07-05-tembo-manifesto/index.md

 ## What is a Tembo Stack?

-Stacks are pre-built, use case-specific configurations and pre-built packages of Postgres, enabling you to quickly deploy specialized data services that can replace external, non-Postgres data services.
+Stacks are pre-built, use case-specific configurations of Postgres, enabling you to quickly deploy specialized data services that can replace external, non-Postgres data services.
+They include:

-Stack Spec includes:

-- Name
-- Description
-- Version
 - Docker Base Image (Postgres Container)
 - Pre-Installed Extensions
 - Stack-Specific additional metrics, alerts + recommendations